 Carving a Career Path to Science & Health Policy: A Conversation with Shanta Whitaker PhD ’08, Senior Vice President at Venn Strategies

-You may view a recording of the 60-minute seminar session with Dr. Whitaker here.
+Watch the 60-minute seminar session with Dr. Shanta Whitaker here.

-During this session, Shanta will touch upon on the following topics:
+During this session, Dr. Whitaker touched upon the following topics:

 • Overview of what is science policy

-• Broad overview of career paths in the field
+• Broad overview of career paths in the science and health policy field

-• Shanta’s career growth and journey to current position
+• Dr. Whitaker’s career growth and journey to current position

 • The pitfalls to be aware of – and try to avoid – when pursuing this career path

-• What skills or opportunities to seek when planning for a career in science policy
+• What skills or opportunities to seek when planning for a career in science and health policy

 Shanta Whitaker (PhD’08, Microbiology)